netscaler/netscaler-k8s-ingress-controller/docs/support-matrix.md

 ## Netscaler platforms

-The following table lists the Netscaler platforms supported by the Citrix ingress controller:
+The following table lists the Netscaler platforms supported by the Netscaler ingress controller:

 | Netscaler Platform | Versions |
 | ------------------- | -------- |